apache/spark/docs/security.rst

     # Set search_scope to SUBTREE if using Active Directory, and not specifying an Organizational Unit
     search_scope = LEVEL

+    # This option tells ldap3 to ignore schemas that are considered malformed.
+This sometimes comes up
+    # when using hosted ldap services.
+    ignore_malformed_schema = False

 The superuser_filter and data_profiler_filter are optional.
 If defined, these configurations allow you to specify LDAP groups that users must belong to in order to have superuser (admin) and data-profiler permissions.
 If undefined, all users will be superusers and data profilers.

 Roll your own